Banxen/PEArtefacts/README.md

 # PEArtefacts
 PEArtefacts is a pintool to log following information during a PE execution:

-1. Windows API calls and calls to runtime generated code.
-Additionally, one can generate logs for some specific module inside the given PE provided the module name is specified in **lowercase with/without the extension** on the command-line.
-Default output file name used is "APItrace.out"
+1. Windows API calls from the specified module.
+Default module is the main executable file.
+Default output file name is "APItrace.out"
+2. Calls to runtime generated code such as Shellcode.
+Default output file name is "APItrace.out"
-2. (Un)Load of modules during runtime with full path.
-Default output file name used is "ModuleTrace.out"
+3. Loading and Unloading of modules during runtime with full path.
+Default output file name is "ModuleTrace.out"

-**Note:** You can also specify your own name for the output log files on the command-line.
+**Note:** You can also specify your own file name for the log files within the command-line.

 ### Usage:

 pin.exe -t PEArtefacts.dll [-m "ModuleName"] [-o "CallTraceLogs"] [-mo "ModuleTraceLogs"] -- executable [arguments]

-**Example command-line for "exe":**
+**Example command-line:**

 pin.exe -t PEArtefacts.dll -o "TraceLog.out" -- Test.exe

-**Example command-line for "dll":**
+**Example command-line for logging information about specific module:**

 pin.exe -t PEArtefacts.dll -m "somedll" -o "TraceLog.out" -- regsvr32.exe SomeDll.dll